japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 unapply(plan: LogicalPlan): Option[(Seq[(LogicalPlan, InnerLike)], Seq[Expression])]
 ----

-`unapply` extracts link:spark-sql-LogicalPlan-Filter.adoc[Filter] (with an inner or cross join) or link:spark-sql-LogicalPlan-Join.adoc[Join] logical operators (per the input link:spark-sql-LogicalPlan.adoc[logical plan]) to...FIXME
+`unapply` extracts spark-sql-LogicalPlan-Filter.md[Filter] (with an inner or cross join) or spark-sql-LogicalPlan-Join.md[Join] logical operators (per the input spark-sql-LogicalPlan.md[logical plan]) to...FIXME

 NOTE: `unapply` is a feature of the Scala programming language to define https://docs.scala-lang.org/tour/extractor-objects.html[extractor objects] that take an object and try to give the arguments back.
 This is most often used in pattern matching and partial functions.

 .
-For a link:spark-sql-LogicalPlan-Filter.adoc[Filter] logical operator with a cross or inner link:spark-sql-LogicalPlan-Join.adoc[Join] child operator, `unapply` <<ExtractFiltersAndInnerJoins-flattenJoin, flattenJoin>> on the `Filter`.
+For a spark-sql-LogicalPlan-Filter.md[Filter] logical operator with a cross or inner spark-sql-LogicalPlan-Join.md[Join] child operator, `unapply` <<ExtractFiltersAndInnerJoins-flattenJoin, flattenJoin>> on the `Filter`.

 .
-For a link:spark-sql-LogicalPlan-Join.adoc[Join] logical operator, `unapply` <<ExtractFiltersAndInnerJoins-flattenJoin, flattenJoin>> on the `Join`.
+For a spark-sql-LogicalPlan-Join.md[Join] logical operator, `unapply` <<ExtractFiltersAndInnerJoins-flattenJoin, flattenJoin>> on the `Join`.

 [source, scala]
 ----